MayaShenHongyu/VR-file-generator/UserManual.md

 -   `"itemType"`: The type of elements in list.
 Either `"number"` or `"text"`.
 -   `"listSize"`: The number of elements in list.
 Should be smaller than 5.
 -   (Optional) `"defaultValue"`: Default value for this entry.
 This must be a list containing `"listSize"` elements of type `"itemType"`.
 If `"listSize"` is `2` and `"itemType"` is `"text"`, then `"defaultValue"` could be `["value1", "value2"]`.
+-   (Optional - only valid when`itemType` is `number`): `"step"`: Increment size when you click on the up or down error of the number input.

 For example: